Ketamine-Assisted Psychotherapy (KAP)

 • Preparatory Sessions: Before the first medicine session, you will meet with a therapist to set intentions, discuss the process, and prepare for the experience.

-• Medicine Sessions: Clients generally have one medicine session each week. *Your therapist will be present as well as our physician will be on site, to provide guidance and support in a safe, clinical environment.
+• Medicine Sessions: Clients generally have one medicine session each week for a set number of weeks. *Your therapist will be present, and our physician will be on site, to provide guidance and support in a safe, clinical environment.

 • Integration Sessions: Following each medicine session, you will have a follow-up integration session with your therapist.
-This is a critical step where you process the insights and experiences gained during the ketamine session and work to apply them to your daily life.
+This is a critical step: you process the insights and experiences gained during the ketamine session and apply them to your daily life.

 Therapist and client in counseling session.